Do Blocked Ads Matter for Impressions?

 Why do people use ad blockers?

 People use ad blockers so they don't have to be distracted or waste time with unwanted ads.
-All told, there are more than 300 million people using ad blockers right now on desktops and mobile devices.
+Currently, 615 million devices currently use adblock.

-With about 3 billion people using the Internet worldwide, that means a full 10% of Internet users are actively blocking advertisements.
+With about 3.2 billion people using the Internet worldwide, that means a full, about 11% of Internet users are actively blocking advertisements.

 That may not seem like much for an individual campaign — but those campaigns add up over time.
 If you repeat the same ad campaign 10 times, that means you've spent enough money for 10 ad campaigns, but you're only getting the results of nine.